Welcome!

 University of Michigan; Astronomy Seminar, Jul.
 2017

-*Hong Kong University of Science and Technology, Hong Kong; Gravitational Cosmology Workshop, Jan.
+*Hong Kong University of Science and Technology; Gravitational Cosmology Workshop, Jan.
 2017

 Leiden University, Netherlands; Celebrating a Century of Gravitational Lensing, Jul.
 2016